-In my context, marginal treatment effects (MTE) are particularly interesting because they trace the causal effect of incarceration along parents' unobserved characteristics (u^{I}) , that matter for incarceration and that are correlated with parental quality, broadly defined.
+I this section I look at heterogeneity of the results along a observables and unobservables.
+In my context, marginal treatment effects (MTE) are particularly interesting because they trace the causal effect of incarceration along parents' unobserved characteristics (U^{I}), that matter for incarceration and that are correlated with defendants' quality, broadly defined.
+What this exercise does is to evaluate the possibility of different effects of parental incarceration given the type of defendant that is going to prison, which is characterized by his or her location along the y-axis of Figure 3.
 The intuition is the following: Parents who are incarcerated under the most lenient judges have worse characteristics than those incarcerated under strict judges.
-Basically, a strict judge incarcerates almost everyone, but a lenient judge incarcerates only the worst defendants, so those convicted under relatively lenient judges are more negatively selected.21 I follow Heckman and Vitlacyl (2005) to estimate this MTE.
-I find that at the 10% level, there are heterogeneous treatment effects along parental quality (Figure 10).
-Specifically, I find that the positive effects of incarceration on schooling accrue when the worst parents go to prison.
+In other words, a strict judge incarcerates almost everyone, but a lenient judge incarcerates only the worst defendants, so that those incarcerated under relatively lenient judges are more negatively selected.22 I follow Heckman and Vitlacyl (2005) to estimate this MTE.
+I find that at the 5% level, there are heterogeneous treatment effects along parental quality (Figure 9).
+Specifically, I find that the positive effects of incarceration on schooling accrue when the worst defendants go to prison.

-The magnitude of the effect of parental incarceration on children's education is a function of the relationship between the parent and child prior to the incarceration episode, the type or quality of this parent, and the role of the child in the household.
+The magnitude of the effect of parental incarceration on children's education is a function of the relationship between the parent and the child prior to the incarceration episode, the type or quality of this parent, and the role of the child in the household.
 To document this heterogeneity, I estimate the IV regression for different subgroups in the data.
-Following previous literature in economics, but also in psychology and sociology, I estimate different regressions by gender of the child, gender of the parent, child's age at the time of the incarceration episode, birth order and the nature of the offense-violent vs. not violent.
+Following previous literature in economics, as well as that in psychology and sociology, I estimate different regressions by gender of the child, gender of the parent, child's age at the time of the incarceration episode, birth order, and the nature of the offense-violent, property, drug or gun-related, and misdemeanor.
 In Table 8 I show IV results for the pooled model for these different groups in the data.

 According to the estimates, the benefits of parental incarceration are larger for boys than for girls, and this difference is statistically significant.
-Specifically, I find that boys' schooling increases by one year, whereas girls' schooling increases by 0.4 year, but the latter is not statistically significant.
-This result is consistent with previous research in psychology and economics, where it is documented that boys are more vulnerable than girls to negative experiences in the household (Bertrand & Pan (2013), Autor et al. 2016; Parke & Clarke-Stewart, 2002; Hetherington et al., 1998).
+Specifically, I find that boys' schooling increases by one year, whereas girls' schooling increases by 0.4 years, but the latter is not statistically significant.
+This result is consistent with previous research in psychology and economics, documenting that boys are more vulnerable than girls to negative experiences in the household (Bertrand & Pan (2013), Autor et al. 2016; Parke & Clarke-Stewart, 2002; Hetherington et al., 1998).
+Specifically, Autor et al. find that boys, relative to their sisters, have higher rates of disciplinary problems, lower achievement scores, and fewer high school completions when growing up in disadvantaged environments.

-$^{^{21}}$ I look at this empirically and find that among incarcerated defendants, those incarcted under more strict judges tend to have fewer and less severe charges.
+$^{^{22}}$ I look at this empirically and find that among incarcerated defendants, those incarcerated under more strict judges tend to have fewer and less severe charges.
 This follows almost directly from the definition of leniency, but helps to illustrate the way in which this defendants are "better".